Teaching Old Tokenizers New Words: Efficient Tokenizer Adaptation for Pre-trained Models

 \subsection{Vocabulary Pruning}

-To keep the fixed vocabulary size, we also implement vocabulary pruning.
-This process involves removing tokens and merges that lead to them in order to decrease the vocabulary size and free the space for vocabulary extension.
-To determine the tokens that should be pruned first, we try several approaches, based either on token ID or on token frequency in a representative text sample.
+To allow for controlled reduction of vocabulary size, we also implement vocabulary pruning.
+This process involves removing tokens and the merges that lead to them, freeing space for vocabulary extension.
+To determine the tokens that should be pruned first, we try several approaches, based either on token ID (Last N) or on token frequency in a representative text sample.
 When implemented naively, both approaches might lead to unreachable tokens: IDs do not always reflect the order of merges, as in Llama 3.2~\cite{grattafiori2024llama3herdmodels}, and intermediate tokens tend to have lower frequencies than their downstream full-word tokens~\cite{chizhov-etal-2024-bpe}.

 Addressing this issue, we implemented a \textbf{leaf-based pruning} algorithm, which iteratively collects the pruning order of tokens that are leaves in the BPE merge graph, i.e., they do not participate in merges and thus do not produce any downstream tokens.
 In Algorithm~\ref{alg:leaf_frequency_pruning}, we show pseudocode for frequency-based pruning of leaf tokens.
 First, atomic and leaf tokens are selected using the merge list.
 Leaf tokens are used to populate the priority queue, while atomic tokens cannot be removed and should never be added to the queue.
 After this, on each iteration, the lowest-priority element is taken from the queue and split into its merging sub-tokens.
 For each of the subtokens, we check the number of downstream merges it participates in, and, if there are no downstream merges left, this token is also considered a leaf and added to the priority queue for removal.
 The process ends when the queue runs out of leaves, which is the point when all non-atomic tokens are split.